 Lured by “warm weather and not having to wear a necktie” Peter and his wife Kathy retired and managed a small hotel in the U.S. Virgin Islands, where he captained a seaplane shuttle until moving to Naples in 2010.
 Throughout the years, Peter remained especially close to Farragut roommate Frank Herosher, as well as classmates Joe Kelly, Leo Brandenburg and Pat Dollard.

 Meanwhile, Raey’s path also took him to the skies.
 From Farragut, Raey attended Mercer College and then became a Navy Aviator.
-Early in his military tenure, Raey took advantage IBM’s free computer classes for Navy personnel.
+Early in his prep school tenure, Raey took advantage IBM’s free computer classes for Navy personnel.
 That led to a 25-year career with the tech giant.

 These days, Raey splits his time between New York City and Naples, while also traveling the world.
 He is an avid art enthusiast and runs daily.
-As for Peter, he has a summer home in Virginia Beach, enjoys golfing weekly and is a very active member of his condo association — the same condo where he met Raey.
+As for Peter, he has a summer home in Virginia Beach, enjoys golfing weekly and is a very active member of his condo association — the same condo where he met Raey two doors down.